top of page

 Why this matters

-This is a good example of how the two tools complement each other.
+This is a good example of how the Paceform Figures work when used as intended.

 A typical Paceform scenario

-This is a typical example of the type of scenario the Paceform Figures are designed to highlight — not a single eye-catching number, but a clear alignment between historical context and current performance.
+Weddell Sea represents the type of profile the Paceform Figures are designed to highlight — not speculation, but alignment.

 What to do next